-Tourist trains, also known as heritage railroads, are perhaps the best way to experience what traveling by train years ago was like.
+As transportation discussions continue throughout the country, passenger rail continues to grow in popularity and its future appears strong.
+However, just how good depends on the level of funding we are willing to invest in the infrastructure.
+Will we see high-speed systems like those in Japan or France?
+Probably not but the demand for such is almost certainly there.
+For instance, even the old interurbans and streetcar operations are making a comeback as "light rail transit."
+Tourist trains, also known as heritage railroads, are perhaps the best way to experience what traveling by train was like long ago.
 Many of these operations use vintage, restored cars and locomotives from the 1950s or earlier.
-For instance, the Grand Canyon Railway in Arizona operates restored streamlined cars from the 1950s and classic Alco diesel locomotives for power.
-Then there is the Strasburg Railroad in Pennsylvania which operates restored steam locomotives and 19th century passenger train cars, which have been painstakingly restored to like new.
-If you truly wish to know what traveling by train was like back then, please consider riding one of the many excursion trains available!
+The Grand Canyon Railway in Arizona operates restored streamlined cars from the 1950s and classic Alco diesel locomotives for power while the Royal Gorge Route offers something similar.
+Then there is the Strasburg Railroad in Pennsylvania which operates restored steam locomotives and 19th century passenger train cars, which have been painstakingly restored to their original splendor.
+If you truly wish to know what traveling by train was like back then, please consider riding one of the many excursion trains available!Home › Travel By Train